Correlation Between Life InsuranceOf and Yes Bank

 Pair Corralation between Life InsuranceOf and Yes Bank

-Assuming the 90 days trading horizon Life Insurance is expected to under-perform the Yes Bank.
-But the stock apears to be less risky and, when comparing its historical volatility, Life Insurance is 1.32 times less risky than Yes Bank.
-The stock trades about -0.3 of its potential returns per unit of risk.
-The Yes Bank Limited is currently generating about -0.14 of returns per unit of risk over similar time horizon.
-If you would invest 2,009 in Yes Bank Limited on December 2, 2024 and sell it today you would lose (334.00) from holding Yes Bank Limited or give up 16.63% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Life Insurance is expected to generate 0.78 times more return on investment than Yes Bank.
+However, Life Insurance is 1.29 times less risky than Yes Bank.
+It trades about -0.11 of its potential returns per unit of risk.
+Yes Bank Limited is currently generating about -0.1 per unit of risk.
+If you would invest 90,540 in Life Insurance on December 30, 2024 and sell it today you would lose (10,600) from holding Life Insurance or give up 11.71% of portfolio value over 90 days.

 Time Period3 Months [change]